jimthompson5802/connection_solver/README.md

 * `tool_status`: indicates the results of the current step and is used to determine next tool to use.
 * `current_tool`: indicates current active tool.
 * `workflow_instructions`: contains the workflow instructions
-* `vocabulary_df`: contains the vocabulary and embedding vectors for the puzzle words
+* `vocabulary_db_fp`: contains file path to sqlite3 database containing vocabulary and embedding vectors

 Overall control is performed by the `run_planner()` function.
 The agent's workflow is defined by the `StateGraph` class from `langgraph`.
 The agent's workflow is defined by a series of nodes and edges.
 The nodes are the agent's processing steps and the edges are the transitions between the processing steps.
 This function determines the next step in the agent's workflow based on the attributes described above.